Sleep and Cognitive Decline: The Connection Between Rest and Brain Health

 By prioritising good sleep habits and ensuring that you regularly get enough restful slumber, you’re investing in your mental acuity and empowering yourself to be a more effective helper to others who rely on your skills and knowledge.

-The importance of this connection between sleep and cognitive health cannot be overstated as we move forward towards understanding how vital it is to maintain healthy throughout our lives.
+The importance of this connection between sleep and cognitive health cannot be overstated as we move forward towards understanding how vital it is to maintain healthy brain function throughout our lives.

 Next, let’s delve into the complex relationship between sleep disorders and cognitive decline.